Thai protesters challenge monarchy as huge protests escalate

 The marchers were blocked by hundreds of unarmed police manning crowd control barriers.

 Protest leaders declared victory after handing police a letter detailing their demands.
-Phakphong Phongphetra, head of the Metropolitan Police Bureau, said on a video broadcast from the scene that the letter would be handed to police headquarters to decide how to proceed.
+Phakphong Phongphetra, head of the Metropolitan Police Bureau, said the letter would be handed to police headquarters to decide how to proceed.

 “Our greatest victory in the two days is showing that ordinary people like us can send a letter to royals,” Parit “Penguin” Chiwarak, told the crowd before it dispersed.